tiffanytay/tiffanytay.github.io/a_snapshot_of_nyc_dogs.md

 Thanks to NYC Open Data's mission to have 'open data for all', it was simple to procure datasets on NYC dog licenses, dog parks, dog waste receptacles and--most surprising of all--squirrels.
 I sourced images from Google searches and created a color palette for the data visualizations inspired by the images.

-Find dataset on zip codes and neighborhoods/boroughs
+Find dataset on zip codes and neighborhoods/boroughs.
+In the end, I used 5 CSV files in this project.

 ### 2. Data cleansing / transformation